Migrants’ Rights Network

-- The Law Society also has a register of Asylum and Immigration Solicitors:
+- The Law Society also has a register of Asylum and Immigration Solicitors.

-- Advice on Housing Rights.
+- The Chartered Institute of Housing has advice on Housing Rights.

 - Project 17 works specifically with families experiencing exceptional poverty to improve their access to local authority support.
 They also run an advice line for advice agencies.